inspmoore/pollinator/README.md

-# pollinator
+# 🐝 pollinator 🐝
-Simple js library to poll any function (api gateway anyone?).
+Lightweight JS library to poll any function (API gateway anyone?).
 Supports retries, pausing, cancelling, emits events you can subscribe to.
 Works in Node and browsers.

+- add examples - browser and node